-In Chad - among the world's poorest nation - foreign investment is boosting one of the country's major industries, beer production.
+Background: In Chad - among the world's poorest nation - foreign investment is boosting one of the country's major industries, beer production.
 A consortium of European business interests has recently seen the beer starting to flow at their newly-constructed brewery.
 And early reports indicate the product may have a heady future.

 SYNOPSIS: The new brewery in the capital N'Djamena represents in investment of more than three billion CFA (Communaute Financiere Africanie) frances (13,200,00 U.S. Dollars) which was largely provided by French and Dutch business interests.

 The essential ingredients for the final product are foreign; the hops come from the Netherlands, and the malt from France.
 But the work-force is almost entirely local.